What is the MATRA Scholarship Program?

-The Scholarship Program was created under the leadership of the MATRA President at the time, John Creedon or Creedon & Co.
-At our 2011 Annual Conference, the Board of Directors voted to start a Scholarship Program for our Members.
+The Scholarship Program was created under the leadership of former MATRA President, John Creedon of Creedon & Co.
+At our 2011 Annual Conference, the Board of Directors voted to start a Scholarship Program as a benefit to our Members, their employees and their families.
 In 2012 we began to solicit funds and build our Scholarship Program.
 The goal for 2012 was $7,500 and we surpassed that goal three fold.
 MATRA was able to raise over $21,000 for our first year.

-For more information on our Scholarship Drive, feel free to contact the MATRA Office.
+For more information on our Scholarship Drive, feel free to contact the MATRA office.